 This article will show you not only the information about Vietnam business visa you need but also some knowledge about business culture in Vietnam as well.

-The business visas to Vietnam are available along with tourist visa, labeled as DN, LV, DT.
+The business visas to Vietnam are available along with tourist visa, labelled as DN, LV, DT.
 Those visas are granted for those entering Vietnam with business purposes.

 There are two types of business visa: short-term visas and long-term visas.
 The short ones are valid for one and three months while the long ones six months and one year.

-With each type, it’s divided into multiple entry and single entry visas (except for 6-month and 1-year with only multiple entry).
+With each type, it’s divided into multiple entries and single-entry visas (except for 6-month and 1-year with only multiple entries).
 The service fees for long-term and multiple entry visas are higher than the others.

 - 1-month multiple/single entry

 - Original passport with at least 06-month validity according to requirements of airlines.
 If there is no blank page on the passport, a loose-leaf visa will be issued.